wangbo17/GBM-TxEval/README.md

 #### 🧬 Gene Set Enrichment Analysis

 To evaluate transcriptional programs affected by treatment, GBM-TxEval performs **Gene Set Enrichment Analysis (GSEA)** using the FGSEA algorithm.
-For each donor, normalized log2FC values are ranked and used as input for enrichment testing against a predefined gene set (e.g., **JARID2 target genes**).
+For each donor, log2FC values are ranked and used as input for enrichment testing against a predefined gene set (**JARID2 target genes**).

 The gene ranking is performed as follows: